Optional Retirement Plan (ORP)

 The ORP is a defined contribution plan offered to faculty, appointed staff and service professionals as an alternative to state-sponsored defined benefit plans like ASRS.
 Retirement benefits are based on the total accumulation of funds, including any investment gains or losses.

-Your contributions will begin on the first day of the pay period following your completed election, provided you elect coverage within 30 days of your eligibility.
+If you elect the ORP within 30 days of eligibility, your contributions will begin on the first day of the pay period following your completed election.
 A completed election includes:

 Enroll in ORP